 In addition to air services between the two capitals, Latvia’s airBaltic resumed flights between Riga and Finland’s coastal city of Turku.
 The flights will be performed five times a week.

-Icelandair is set to resume two weekly flights between Reykjavik and Helsinki from 20 August 2020.
+Icelandair is set to resume three weekly flights between Reykjavik and Helsinki from 20 August 2020.